Skip to content

 As a B2B SEO agency founder, I’ve helped design and optimize countless landing pages for companies across different industries.

-In this article, I’ve rounded up 7 of the best B2B landing page examples from current and past clients that truly get it right.
+In this article, I’ve rounded up some of the best B2B landing page examples from current clients that truly get it right.

 Whether you’re creating your first lead-generation page or refining an existing one, you’ll find plenty of design and copywriting principles to apply to your own landing page.